sthysel/dedrowse/README.md

 distance driver.
 Or an elite athlete training in the cut-throat world of competitive NetFlix binge watching.

+It is built on work by [Adrian Rosebrock](http://www.pyimagesearch.com/2017/05/08/drowsiness-detection-opencv/)

 ```
 Usage: dedrowse [OPTIONS]